 When you look at common growth hacking examples that you can find on the web, they often seem like magic.
 Someone has a clever idea and suddenly a company explodes.

-The clever idea you read about was the result of a process which cost the startup weeks, months, or even years before it resulted in the massive growth that you read about.
+The clever idea you read about was the result of a process that cost the startup weeks, months, or even years before it resulted in the massive growth that you read about.

 So before I continue with stories about what growth hacking can achieve, let’s define the term.

 Growth hacking is a process of rapid experimentation across marketing funnel, product development, sales segments, and other areas of the business to identify the most efficient ways to grow a business.

 This definition is awesome – because it really identifies what is important for growth hacking, and that’s a process of experimentation and providing a link between different areas of the business to focus on growth in all of those areas.

 In fact, growth hacking needs to be part of your business as a whole to work as it should.

 But if that is true, what does a growth hacker actually do?